 Eat Safe Fish in the Detroit Area

-You can also use the local Eat Safe Fish in the Detroit Area brochure to choose fish to eat that are lower in chemicals.
-The brochure lists the information from the Eat Safe Fish Guide for the Detroit River.
+You can also use the local Eat Safe Fish in the Detroit Area brochure and the Eat Safe Fish Guidelines for the Detroit Area flyer to quickly find fish to eat that are lower in chemicals.
+The flyer lists the information from the Eat Safe Fish Guide for the Detroit River.
 You can also learn about the 3Cs (Choose, Clean, Cook), which is the only way to remove some of the chemicals that are found in some Michigan fish.

 This sign has been posted in shorefishing locations along the Detroit River to give anglers advice on which fish to eat and which to throw back.
 If you fish in an area along the Detroit River that could use a sign or if you notice one has gone missing, please let us know.
 You can call MDCH toll free at 1-800-648-6942.
 Thank you!